antonysama/Abstractive_Summarization/README.md

     !pip install torch==1.1.0

-**STEP 4 - Connect to stanford-core-nlp:** -- by editing the path if needed
+**STEP 4 - stanford-core-nlp:** - Use the bash.
+Edit the path if needed

     %%bash